DangerousPrototypes/BusPirate5-docs-hardware/docs/hardware-latest.md

 [![](./img/bp5rev10/bp5rev10-backflow.png)](./img/bp5rev10/BusPirate-5-rev8.pdf)

 A [backflow prevention switch](https://www.electro-tech-online.com/articles/simple-inexpensive-ideal-diode-mosfet-circuits.817/) helps protect all the little analog bits when an external voltage is applied to the VOUT/VREF pin.
-A [closely matched PNP pair](components/transistors-fets#dual-pnp-transistor-matched-pair-sot-363sc-70-6) (Q401A/B) creates a current mirror that controls a [P-channel MOSFET](components/transistors-fets#pmos-fet-2a-vgs-2-volts-sot-23) (Q402) high-side switch.
+A [closely matched PNP pair](/components-rev10/transistors-fets#dual-pnp-transistor-matched-pair-sot-363sc-70-6) (Q401A/B) creates a current mirror that controls a [P-channel MOSFET](/components-rev10/transistors-fets#pmos-fet-2a-vgs-2-volts-sot-23) (Q402) high-side switch.
 When the voltage on VREF/VOUT is greater than the voltage in the PPSU, the PFET turns off.

-The Bus Pirate monitors voltages on both sides of the PFET to detect when it deactivates and display a warning.
+The Bus Pirate monitors the voltage on both sides of the PFET, and displays a warning when VREF_VOUT is greater than VREG_OUT.

 |**Symbol**|**Parameter**|**Conditions**|**Min**|**Typ**|**Max**|**Unit**|
 |-|-|-|-|-|-|-|